 This professional is available for new clients.

 I am a qualified Psychosynthesis Counsellor (pgDip) and qualified Psychosexual (sex and relationship) Therapist (dip).
 I am committed to my on-going personal and professional development and I am in regular supervision for my client work.

 What is important to me is to ensure I create a non-judgemental space, where you can share and explore your thoughts, feelings and problems in a safe, accepting and confidential environment.

 From my experience as a counsellor, what I have seen as most important for clients is the counsellor and client relationship.
 I have an approachable, genuine and open minded manner that helps people feel able to discuss their difficulties and builds a trust in the therapist client relationship.
 Equally my own experiences of therapy has allowed me to honour the healing journey that clients undergo and respect the clients choice in the pace and depth of the therapy.

-My background and experience is very eclectic from many years working in the media and creative industries, to working as a gardener which I still do part time.
+My background and experience is very eclectic from many years working in the media and creative industries, to working as a gardener.

 How I work